cwonrails/package.json/readme.md

 # package.json

-empty package.json for starting new projects
+boilerplate package.json for new projects made with `yarn init`

 ## License